October 13, 2022

 800 KILOMETERS

 Over the next hour or two, the fog slowly burned off, but the day still felt overcast and gloomy.
-Newly harvested corn fields appeared with nothing but 12-inch high stubby stalks left behind and a few random desiccated ears of corn that escaped the harvester.
+Newly harvested corn fields appeared with nothing but 12-inch-high stubby stalks left behind, along with a few random desiccated ears of corn that escaped the harvester.

 Recently harvested corn fields